zama-ai/tfhe-rs/backends/tfhe-hpu-backend/Readme.md

 ## Brief
 The `tfhe-hpu-backend` holds the code for the HPU acceleration of Zama's variant of TFHE.
-It contains a `HpuDevice` abstraction that enables easy configuration and dispatching of TFHE operations on HPU accelerator.
+It contains a `HpuDevice` abstraction that enables easy configuration and dispatching of TFHE operations on the HPU accelerator.

 The user API exposes the following functions for hardware setup:
 - `HpuDevice::new`, `HpuDevice::from_config`: Instantiate abstraction device from configuration file.
 - `HpuDevice::init`: Configure and upload the required public material.
 - `new_var_from`: Create a HPU ciphertext from `tfhe-rs` ciphertext.

-HPU variables could also be created from `high-level-api` object, with the help of the `hw-xfer` feature.
+HPU variables could also be created from a `high-level-api` object, with the help of the `hw-xfer` feature.
 This implements a trait that enables `clone_on`, `mv_on` `FheUint` object on the HPU accelerator, and cast back `from` them.

-These objects implement `std::ops` trait and could be used to dispatch operations on HPU hardware.
+These objects implement the `std::ops` trait and could be used to dispatch operations on HPU hardware.

 ### Backend structure
 `tfhe-hpu-backend` is split in various modules:
 - `entities`: Define structure handled by HPU accelerator.
-Conversion trait from/into those objects are implemented in `tfhe-rs`.
+Conversion traits from/into those objects are implemented in `tfhe-rs`.
 - `asm`: Describe assembly-like language for the HPU.
-It enables to abstract HPU behavior and easily update it through micro-code.
+It enables abstract HPU behavior and easily updates it through micro-code.
 - `fw`: Abstraction to help the micro-code designer.
-Use simple rust program for describing new HPU operations.
+Use a simple rust program for describing new HPU operations.
 Help with register/heap management.
 - `interface`:
   + `device`: High-level structure that exposes the User API.
   + `backend`: Inner private structure that contains HPU modules
   + `variable`: Wrap HPU ciphertexts.
-It enables to hook hardware object lifetime within the `rust` borrow-checker.
+It enables to hook an hardware object lifetime within the `rust` borrow-checker.
   + `memory`: Handle on-board memory allocation and synchronization
   + `config`: Help to configure HPU accelerator through a TOML configuration file
   + `cmd`: Translate operation over `variable` in concrete HPU commands